Health & Safety Dilemma: Are SHOs Failing Their Duty in Accident Cases? How Should We Respond?

 dkasar

-Please find below the news of recent fire/explosion occurred in chemical factory located at Nandesari, Vadodara district.
-The company was having ISO 9001/14001, OHSAS 18001 certifications???
-The police have registered offence under IPC section 304 & arrested company’s safety/security officer.
+Please find below the news of a recent fire/explosion that occurred in a chemical factory located in Nandesari, Vadodara district.
+The company had ISO 9001/14001 and OHSAS 18001 certifications.
+The police have registered an offense under IPC section 304 and arrested the company's safety/security officer.

-The moral of the incident is: We all are safety professionals & many of us are deputed in factories hence we have to be very cautious & keep all our internal/external safety related communications like reporting unsafe act/conditions, statutory non-compliances etc. in written & always keep hard copies of such specific communications with us which can certainly help us if trapped in such situations.
-Under section 101 (Exemption of occupier or manager from liability in certain cases) of Factories Act, the occupier or manager can escape from the charges & held some one else responsible/actual offender (he can be a safety officer!!!) in the court.
+The moral of the incident is: As safety professionals, many of us are deputed in factories, hence we must be very cautious.
+We should keep all our internal/external safety-related communications, like reporting unsafe acts/conditions and statutory non-compliances, in writing and always keep hard copies of such specific communications with us.
+This can certainly help us if trapped in such situations.
+Under section 101 (Exemption of occupier or manager from liability in certain cases) of the Factories Act, the occupier or manager can escape from the charges and hold someone else responsible/actual offender (he can be a safety officer) in court.

 Vadodara: A series of explosions at a chemical factory in the Gujarat Industrial Development Corporation (GIDC) premises at Nandesari killed one worker and injured seven others, including the plant supervisor, on Monday morning.